bpo217/refacto/README.md

 I decided it would be fun to make this little tool with a few extra quirks.
 <br /><br />
 refacto was born.
-I haven't created an installer or anything so you will have to have X-Code to compile this into a program.
+I haven't created an installer or anything so you will have to have X-Code to compile this into a program.  <br />
+YOU MUST ENABLE GARBAGE COLLECTION WHEN YOU COMPILE THIS
 <br /><br />
 Here's your readme:
 <br /><br />